Aden-Q/LeetCode/README.md

 [Source Code](./code)

 ## About me

-An undergraduate student in the University of Minnesota, majoring in *Computer Science*, minoring in *Mathematics && Statistics*.
+An undergraduate && Grtaduate student at the University of Minnesota, majoring in *Computer Science*, and *Mathematics*.

+Currently I lose my lose to machematics, and I'll pick it up after I get a job offer.

 My personal website is: https://aden-q.github.io/.

  I usaually share some notes on my website (maybe will share my personal life in the future).

 ## Issue